paulheading/paulh_astro/src/markdown/src/learning/professional-learning-path.md

 <a href="https://frontendmasters.com">Frontend Masters</a> hosts learning paths to expand your abilities as a well-rounded engineer!
-I'm currently studying the path to becoming a Senior Web Developer.

 ---

 # Professional Learning Path

 <a href="https://frontendmasters.com">Frontend Masters</a> hosts learning paths to expand your abilities as a well-rounded engineer!
-I'm currently studying the path to becoming a Senior Web Developer.

 <br>